Tejitu Daba

 Tejitu Daba Chalchissa (born 20 August 1991) is an Ethiopian-born long-distance runner who competes internationally for Bahrain.
 She competes mainly in cross country and track running events.
 She won the gold medal over 5000 metres at the 2011 Asian Athletics Championships.

 Tejitu began running for Bahrain in 2009 and her first outing for her adopted country came at the Asian Cross Country Championships, where she was second in the junior ranks behind Shitaye Eshete (another Ethiopian-turned-Bahraini).
 She then ran in the junior race of the 2009 IAAF World Cross Country Championships, placing 23rd overall.
 Turning to track events, she completed a 5000 metres/10,000 metres double at the Arab Athletics Championships.
 In October she won the 3000 metres gold medal at the 2009 Asian Indoor Games She looked set to top the podium again at the 2009 Asian Athletics Championships, but she slowed too early at the line and allowed Xue Fei to pip her at the line.
-Tejitu also represented Bahrain in the 10,000 m at the competition and was fourth overall.
+Tejitu also represented Bahrain in the 10,000 metres at the competition and was fourth overall.

 At the 2010 IAAF World Cross Country Championships, she reached the top ten in the junior race and was the only runner in the top twelve who did not compete for Kenya or Ethiopia.
-She ran a national junior record over 3000 m at the Arab Junior Championships, taking a 3000/5000 m double.
-She went on to take the 5000 m gold at the 2010 Asian Junior Athletics Championships, although she managed only fourth over 3000 m.
+She ran a national junior record for 3000 metres at the Arab Junior Championships, while running a 3000/5000 metres double.
+She went on to take the 5000 metres gold at the 2010 Asian Junior Athletics Championships, although she managed only fourth in the 3000 metres race.
 Later that month she attended the 2010 World Junior Championships in Athletics and delivered a 3000 m best of 9:01.22 minutes and 5000 m best of 15:29.78 minutes, reaching the top five in both disciplines.
-She represented Asia/Pacific at the 2010 IAAF Continental Cup and came sixth in the 3000 m.
-She was chosen to compete for Bahrain at the 2010 Asian Games and gave her third personal best performance of the year in the 10,000 m, where her time of 32:21.29 minutes brought her seventh place.
+She represented Asia/Pacific at the 2010 IAAF Continental Cup and came sixth in the 3000 metres.
+She was chosen to compete for Bahrain at the 2010 Asian Games and gave her third personal best performance of the year in the 10,000 metres, where her time of 32:21.29 minutes brought her seventh place.